DIPlib/diplib/DIPthoughts.md

       type of the image copy matches buffer type (or should we do this with a multi-dimensional buffer? depends on filter size?).

+    - Optionally, the caller can pass in the image already extended.
+That is, the filter is not applied to the pixels in the image border.

     - `dip::Framework::FilterFullSingle()`: 1 input, 1 output

     - currently: `dip_PixelTableArrayFrameWork()`